Skip to content

 3. Release

-• In Github create a Release from final release branch
+• In Github create a release from final release branch Enable source freezing for this branch

 • Point Armbian build system to new release